christivn/mebase/README.md

 ## 🔧 Use Cases

-memoryFiles can be used in various applications that require efficient file-based information retrieval and knowledge management:
+Mebase can be used in various applications that require efficient file-based information retrieval and knowledge management:

 📚 **AI-Powered Knowledge Bots** – Create AI assistants that can answer questions based on custom document databases.
 🎯 **Recommendation Algorithms** – Build personalized recommendation systems using semantic search.